The first of two AHR-designed BTR (build to rent) apartment buildings in Salford has launched, bringing 90 new homes to the city.

 It is being developed in two phases, with the first phase, which comprises 90 apartments, launched to the market with rental customers now moved in.

 Designed exclusively for the burgeoning BTR market, the development incorporates a high-quality modular façade allowing for the development of standardised façade components, improving construction efficiency.
 The design also maximises internal space providing a high depth to width ratio and maintaining desirable room sizes.

-The Slate Yard will offer residents a lifestyle that they would otherwise not have access to, even if they owned their own home.
+The Slate Yard showcases how places of the future will offer residents a lifestyle that they would otherwise not have access to, even if they owned their own home.
 This includes a 24-7 onsite team and housekeeping services, much like a hotel.